BOSTON COLLEGE ADVANCES TO WOMEN'S FROZEN FOUR AFTER 4-1 WIN OVER MINNESOTA

-Senior forward Kelli Stack scores her second goal of the game for the Eagles
+Senior forward Kelli Stack nets two goals for Eagles

 Chestnut Hill, Mass. - Senior Kelli Stack and sophomore Ashley Motherwell each netted two first period points, serving as the catalysts for the Boston College women's hockey team to defeat the University of Minnesota, 4-1, for the first time in school history and advance to the Frozen Four for the second time since the program's inception in 1994.